grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/07 Logs Tab.md

 >
 > This feature is new as of version `0.28.0` and is currently in Beta.

-Developers often log messages when debugging their load tests to ensure the test works correctly or view variable values.
+When developing a load test, it's often useful to print messages for debugging purposes.

 The k6 API supports the following console logging methods: